Scabs on Dogs: Types and Common Causes

 What is a Scab?

 When your dog’s skin is damaged, platelets rush to the injured area.
-Platelets are specialized blood cells that constantly circulate in your dog’s blood.
+Platelets are specialized blood cells that circulate in your dog’s blood.
 They come together at the site of injury, clumping together with other substances to create a protective bandage for your dog’s skin wound.

 Types of Scabs on Dogs